Ni2thin/30DaysOfComputerVision/README.md

 ---
 # Day 7: Image Classification and Feature Extraction with Python

 This project leverages `Img2Vec` and a pre-trained Random Forest model to classify images into predefined categories.
-It extracts feature vectors from images, predicts their labels, and provides confidence scores for each classification.
+It extracts feature vectors from images, predicts their labels, and provides confidence scores for each classification.[Image classification and feature extraction project](https://github.com/Ni2thin/30DaysOfComputerVision/tree/main/Projects/img%20classification%20and%20extraction)

 ## **Features**